jldantas/leet/README.md

 - Add the ability of executing "routines", e.g., a group of plugins, in order
 - CLI should also read a job file and configure itself properly
 - Find a way to efficiently handle errors from threadpools (cb backend)
-- Bubble the error from the plugin/backend to the api
 - Save jobs to continue later

 ## Features